klamont/mgmt/resume.md

    * Analyzed and repaired down BGP Sessions.
    * Developed automated  versions of the most effective run books, safely reducing engineer time, and allowing focus on more complex issues.
    * Increased procedure efficiency through programming in Perl, Python, and Bash.
-   * Remote monitoring and maintenance of over 200,000 machines in a Linux environment.
+   * Remote monitoring and maintenance of over 200,000 remote servers in a Linux environment.
    * Advanced Networking, Linux, CLI, and Scripting